borteo/neat-starter/src/posts/happyness.md

 Finding a job wasn't difficult.
 After a few weeks, I start working as a junior dev for a B2PA consultancy company in Padua.
 The contract is as a _metalworker_, all because Italy couldn't even wrap its head around the concept of IT workers:

-> Permanent contract with a 3-year apprenticeship.
-Salary: €948 (after taxes) per month.
+> Permanent contract with a 3-year apprenticeship.<br/> Salary: €948 (after taxes) per month.

 While signing, they promise that they will shorten the apprenticeship period.
 Maybe by a year.